Saint Brigid of Ireland (Bridget, Bridgit, Brigit, Bride) (451-525) was born at Faughart near Dundalk, County Louth, Ireland.

 She grew up marked by her high spirits and tender heart, and as a child, she heard Saint Patrick preach, which she never forgot.
 She could not bear to see anyone hungry or cold, and to help them, often gave away things that were Dubtach’s.
 When Dubtach protested, she replied that “Christ dwelt in every creature”.
 Dubtach tried to sell her to the King of Leinster, and while they bargained, she gave a treasured sword of her father’s to a leper.
 Dubtach was about to strike her when Brigid explained she had given the sword to God through the leper, because of its great value.
 The King, a Christian, forbade Dubtach to strike her, saying “Her merit before God is greater than ours”.
 Dubtach solved this domestic problem by giving Brigid her freedom.

-Brigid’s aged mother was in charge of her master’s diary.
+Brigid’s aged mother was in charge of her master’s dairy.
 Brigid took charge, and often gave away the produce.
-But the diary prospered under her (hence her patronage of milk maids, diary workers, cattle, etc.), and the Druid frees Brigid’s Mother.
+But the dairy prospered under her (hence her patronage of milk maids, dairy workers, cattle, etc.), and the Druid frees Brigid’s Mother.

 Brigid returned to her father, who arranged a marriage for her with a young bard.
 Bride refused, and to keep her virginity, went to Bishop Mel, a pupil of Saint Patrick, and took her first vows.
 Legend says that she prayed that her beauty be taken from her so no one would seek her hand in marriage; her prayer was granted, and she regained her beauty only after making her vows.
 Another tale says that when Saint Patrick heard her final vows, he mistakenly used the form for ordaining priests.
 When told of it he replied, “So be it, my son, she is destined for great things.”